Andrei-hub11/VideoChatApp/docs/UserController_Guide.md

 - **Error Response:**

-If the registration fails, the response will include error details in the ProblemDetails format.
+If the registration fails, the response will include errors details like this:

 ```
 {